carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 ## Writing my first query

-Let's start by using the **catalogue** table.
+Let's start by using the **eebo** table.
 Here we have data on every title that is included in the catalogue.

 Let’s write an SQL query that selects only the year column from the surveys table.
 SQL queries can be written in the box located under the "Execute SQL" tab.
 Click 'Run SQL' to execute the query in the box.

-    SELECT date
+    SELECT Title
-    FROM catalogue;
+    FROM eebo;

 We have capitalized the words SELECT and FROM because they are SQL keywords.
 SQL is case insensitive, but it helps for readability, and is good style.